Imitation Learning for Combinatorial Optimisation under Uncertainty: Imitation Learning: Models and Challenges

-\paragraph{Action Imitation} An early attempt to directly predict solutions to difficult combinatorial problems, such as the Travelling Salesman Problem (TSP) is due to \cite{vinyals2015pointer}, who propose pointer networks trained in a supervised manner on solved instances.
+- An early attempt to directly predict solutions to difficult combinatorial problems, such as the Travelling Salesman Problem (TSP), is due to \cite{vinyals2015pointer}, who propose pointer networks trained in a supervised manner on solved instances.
 Their approach demonstrates limited generalisation to instances of varying sizes.
-Building on this idea, \cite{li2018combinatorial} and \cite{joshi2019efficient} develop supervised models for static combinatorial optimisation problems.
+Building on this idea, \cite{li2018combinatorial} and \cite{joshi2019efficient} develop supervised models for static CO problems.

 \cite{kotary2024learning} propose a supervised learning framework for predicting optimal solutions based on observable features correlated with unknown parameters of a parametric optimisation problem. \cite{chen2023two} address the Flexible Job Shop Scheduling Problem using a two-stage supervised framework that imitates a constraint programming solver, first predicting machine assignments and then job start times, followed by post-hoc feasibility restoration.